Back to School Safety – College Dorm Room Injuries

 Bunk beds and loft beds can be dangerous for the following reasons:

 Lack of railings: The loft bed that the Georgia Tech student fell from had no railings.
 This leaves students more vulnerable to falling if startled awake or move around in their sleep.

 Lack of a sturdy, fixed ladder or other device: Ladders should be properly attached and kept in good repair.
-Always use a ladder to enter and exit the beds, not a chair, desk or anything else.
+Always use a ladder to enter and exit the beds, not a chair, desk, or other object.

 Suffered dorm bunk bed-related injuries?
 Or the parent of that student?
 Can you hold the college or university legally responsible for the injuries?
 As with many types of personal injury cases, the answer depends on the exact circumstances of the accident.

 If the school failed to properly construct, maintain, and inspect the bed, they may have legal responsibility.
 If the school purchased the bed from a company that used defective components, liability could also lay with the company.

 On the other hand, if injuries happened due to intoxication, the court may find you at fault for your own injuries.